Why You Should Work With A Disability Content Specialist

 Then, engage with your disabled staff.

-Dive into their unique needs and internalized ableism, share ideas, and join forces to supercharge disability inclusion and banish ableism from your business culture.
+Dive into their unique needs and internalised ableism, share ideas, and join forces to empower disability inclusion and banish ableism from your business culture.

-Celia Chartres-Aris (Née Hensman) is a multi-award-winning Disabled Government special advisor.
-She's also a campaigner, lobbyist, researcher, and policy expert advocating for the improvement of Disability equity and accessibility inclusivity.
+Celia Chartres-Aris (née Hensman) is a multi-award-winning Disabled government special advisor, campaigner, and policy expert championing disability equity.

 Solution 2: Erase the ability and income gap